goharbor/harbor/docs/user_guide_ova.md

 the process will fail.

 When the policy is first enabled, all images of the project are replicated to the remote registry.
 Images subsequently pushed to the project on the source registry will be incrementally replicated to the remote instance.
-When an image is delete from the source registry, the policy ensures that the remote registry deletes the same image as well.
+When an image is deleted from the source registry, the policy ensures that the remote registry deletes the same image as well.
-Please note, the member information will not be replicated.
+Please note, the user and member information will not be replicated.

 Depending on the size of the images and the network condition, the replication requires some time to complete.
 On the remote registry, an image is not available until all its layers have been synchronized from the source.
-If replication job fails due to some network issue, the job will be scheduled for a retry after a few minutes.
+If a replication job fails due to some network issue, the job will be scheduled for a retry after a few minutes.
 Always checks the log to see if there is any error of the replication.
 When a policy is disabled (stopped), Harbor tries to stop all existing jobs.
 It may take a while before all jobs finish.
+A policy can be restarted by disabling and then enabling it again.

 To enable image replication, a policy must first be created.
 Click "Add New Policy" on the "Replication" tab, fill the necessary fields, if there is no destination in the list, you need to create one, and then click "OK", a policy for this project will be created.
 If  "Enable" is chosen, the project will be replicated to the remote immediately.